Qucs/ADMS/README.md

 ## Installation

 Autotools is the original build system and is more complete.
 Prefered for maintainance and packaging.
-CMake was introduced more recently and is not as tested.
+CMake was recently introduced and is not as well tested.

 ### Maintainers Install and Packaging from Git